uwo-omich/uwo-omich.github.io/README.md

 ## Contacts

 Feel free to mail me in game, nickname Omich.
 I'm AFK 90% of time and I usually miss the messages in chat.

+## Details

+* - you can assist me in grading to speed up the process by buying material ships from SY Master and setting it on bazaar at 1 ducat in bulk.
+It will speed me up and probably help overcome 1 or 2 g5->g6 failed grading attempts.